OUR HISTORY

 Husna Mohammadi

 Husna is passionate about heartwork, community wellness, and Love.
-As an Afghan-American woman, her personal struggles and discovery of intergenerational trauma led her to a path of spirituality, practice of mindfulness, and a commitment to prioritizing wellness.
+As an Afghan-American woman, her personal struggles and discovery of intergenerational trauma led her to a path of spirituality, the practice of mindfulness, and a commitment to prioritizing wellness.

 Vinny Ferraro